cseickel/dotfiles/alerts/critical-alert.md

 ## Acknowledgment Judgment

 Use your judgment on what constitutes acknowledgment.
 For critical items, be more explicit in confirming the user has seen and understood.
 For routine items, the conversation itself may be sufficient acknowledgment.

+**Presenting alerts:** Read email bodies first and present meaningful summaries — don't just show subject lines.
+For batches, present a grouped summary with key details.
+User will ask for more info on specific items as needed.

+## Classification Guidelines

+Before classifying unknowns, verify status codes by checking the schema or existing rules.
+Don't assume.

+For alerts with success/failure content (sanity checks, earn checks), read the email body to verify outcome before dismissing.
+Thresholds for "normal":
+- **Earn Date Checks**: ~7k matches, ~100 paired errors, ~50 extra/missing
+- **TH3 Sanity Check**: 0-20 missing yesterday is normal; watch for anomalous universe size